DMCB Counselling Service

 Make better, more informed choices

-Working together I can help you gain greater insight into the difficulties you are facing, help you understand why you act or react to them the way you do, and see ways of using the knowledge gained to improve life-enhancing opportunities.
+Working together I can help you gain greater insight into the difficulties you are facing, help you understand why you act or react to them the way you do, and see ways of using the knowledge gained to improve life-enhancing opportunities and better and more fulfilling relationships with those around you.

 How I Work with Clients

-As a Humanistic Counsellor, I believe that we all have the answers within ourselves and the potential to grow and change, but sometimes need help to access our coping skills.
-Therefore, I place the client at the centre of my work, working at their own pace with what they bring, to gain insights into what will help them achieve acceptance and/or peace of mind from whatever stresses or distresses they bring.
+As a Humanistic Counsellor, I believe that we all have the answers within ourselves and the potential to grow and change, but sometimes need help to access our natural coping skills.
+Therefore, I place the client at the centre of my work, working at their own pace with what they bring, to help them gain insights into what will help them achieve acceptance and/or peace of mind from whatever stresses or distresses they bring and go forward with confidence.
 Confidentiality is of utmost importance to me.
 I work in a supportive, non-judgemental way which is backed by theory and research from both counselling and psychology.

 I work with losses caused by Bereavement, Divorce, Relationship Difficulties, Depression, Difficulties from Childhood, and those who live with or care for those with Personality Disorders, including Narcissistic and Borderline Personality Disorders.
 I have worked with people who struggle with life due to Spectrum Disorders and Anxiety.
 Learning new coping skills or developing old ones can make the future look less scary and more positive.